 This website has been developed to support construction activity for the Integrated Water Cycle (IWC) system that will deliver potable water, recycled water and sewage services to the township.
 It addresses one of the requirements of the IWC Project’s approval granted under Part 3A Environmental Planning and Assessment Act 1979 whereby the public is provided access to statutory and technical documentation for an approved project.

-Construction of Stage 1 of the IWC has been completed and was handed over to Queanbeyan-Palerang Regional Council and Icon Water in July 2016.
-It currently provides water, wastewater and recycled water services for the first 3,500 residents in the Googong township.
-Stage 2 – which will increase capacity to 9,500 people – is currently under construction with works to be completed by the first quarter of 2018.
+Construction of Stage C of the IWC was completed and handed over to Queanbeyan-Palerang Regional Council (QPRC) and Icon Water in 2018.
+It currently provides water, wastewater and recycled water services for the first 9,400 residents in the Googong township.
+Stage D will increase capacity of the IWC to serve all of Googong Township.
+Stage D received project approval from QPRC under Part 5 of the EP&A Act in August 2020.

 Integrated Water Cycle (IWC) Project